josephwandile/strassen/strassens-zbathen-jkahn/strassens-zbathen-jkahn/README.md

  * What types of matrices were tested?
 Does it matter?
  * m matrices generation
  * addition occurs using references, not new matrices
+ * there is a trade off between space and speed for modifying submatrices. it can be done with 4 passes but then requires that more Pis are stored.
+Or you can store only one Pi at a time and do it in 12 passes.
+Note it might be possible to temporarily store some of the Pis in C.

 * Analysis
  * Building the Ms involves 10 additions/subtractions of matrices each of dim n/2.
 7 multiplications.